-4.2 Co-funding information
+4.1 Co-funding requirements

-The Response Form to this RFP requires that the Applicant clearly set out and explain the level of GIDI co-funding sought from Government.
-The Applicant should only request Government co-funding of an amount that enables the Project to be fully commissioned and operational.
+The Response Form to this RFP requires that Applicants clearly set out and explain the level of the co-funding sought from Government.
+Applicants should only request Government co-funding of an amount that enables the Project to be fully commissioned and operational.
 The maximum level of Government co-funding for any one Proposal is 50% of eligible project costs.

-Applicant co-funding contributions must be cash, and not in-kind (such as existing assets or the provision of already-purchased goods and services).
+The Applicant's co-funding contribution must be cash, and not in-kind (such as existing assets or the provision of already-purchased goods and services).
 It cannot be used to cover 'business as usual' costs such as ongoing costs of existing operations.
-However, the salary costs (i.e. no organisational overhead recovery) of internal staff members allocated to perform key contract roles (e.g. project manager, site supervisor) or external contractors hired to backfill for a staff member assigned to the Project can be included.
+However the salary costs (i.e. no organisational overhead recovery) of internal staff members allocated to perform key contract roles (e.g. project manager, site supervisor) or external contractors hired to backfill for a staff member assigned to the Project can be included.

 EECA will seek to optimise the level of Government funding to ensure that the impact of the GIDI Fund is maximised and to ensure the level of public good funding to the project is appropriate.
-This may result in an Applicant being offered cofunding that does not align with that sought.
+This may result in applicants being offered co-funding that does not align with that sought.

-4.3 Financial information
+4.2 Financial information to be provided

-Applicants are required to provide key Project financial information in the Financial Assessment Template attached to the Response Form.
-The Chief Financial Officer, Chief Executive, or Managing Director of the lead Applicant must approve and sign the declaration for the completed Financial Assessment Template which must show:
+Applicants are required to provide detailed financial information in the Project Financial Assessment Template which can be found with the Response Form to this RFP.
+The template will require a breakdown of all costs associated with the full delivery of the Project over the term of that Project.
+The Chief Financial Officer, Chief Executive, or Managing Director of the lead applicant must approve and sign the declaration for the Financial Assessment Template.